OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 - To test performance and stability, the script sends hundreds of requests in parallel.
 - OpenNebula uses synthetic data generated automatically to run this benchmark, with these values:

-For the benchmark:
-- Input prompt: average 512 tokens
+    - Input prompt: average 512 tokens.
-- Output prompt: average 256 tokens
+    - Output prompt: average 256 tokens.
-- Total samples: 1000
+    - Total samples: 1000.

 - GuideLLM identifies the throughput that the inference can handle.
 - Once the throughput is identified, 10 additional runs are performed at a fixed requests-per-second rate (below the identified throughput) to determine stability and final results.

-As a result, the process generates an HTML report with all given information and produces an output with metrics, similar to the image below.
+As a result, the process generates an HTML report with all given information and produces an output with metrics.

 There are more parameters available within the benchmarking such as warmups*, number of steps, and seconds per step.
 These parameters are fixed but can be manually adapted if needed.

 ## Metrics